Secret Combination (song): Ellinikós Telikós 2008

 Greece's national broadcaster ERT organised a three-participant national final Ellinikós Telikós 2008 to select its entrant for the Eurovision Song Contest 2008.
 On 27 February 2008, the final was held at Athinon Arena Music Hall in Athens and saw "Secret Combination" go up against "A Chance to Love" performed by Chrispa and "Always and Forever" performed by Kostas Martakis.
-Kalomira appeared on stage in a short dress, accompanied by four male back up dancers, two of which had appeared with Elena Paparizou in Kyiv in the Eurovision Song Contest 2005.
+Kalomira appeared on stage in a short light pink and black dress, accompanied by four male back up dancers, two of which had appeared with Elena Paparizou in Kyiv in the Eurovision Song Contest 2005.
 At the start of the show, the four dancers held her up, while she was lying down in their arms.
 The performance ends with each of the dancers, now shirtless and with one letter painted on each, lining up to spell the word "love".
 At the end of voting, which consisted of a jury and televote, "Secret Combination" was announced as the winning song, receiving 50.3% of the total vote.

 In Belgrade

 Kalomira performing "Secret Combination" at the Eurovision semi-final.

 The Eurovision Song Contest 2008 took place at the Belgrade Arena in Belgrade, Serbia and consisted of two semi-finals on 20 and 22 May, respectively, and the final on 24 May 2008.
 According to Eurovision rules, all countries, except the host and the "Big Four" (France, Germany, Spain and the United Kingdom), were required to qualify from one semi-final to compete in the final; the top ten countries from each semi-final progressed to the final.
 For its Eurovision appearance, "Secret Combination" was altered, with minor changes made to the introduction and chorus.
 Kalomira performed the song 19th (last) in the first semi-final.
 Kostas Kapetanidis was the artistic director, while Julian Bulku organised the choreography, which included three background dancers; Victoria Halkiti and Nektarios Georgiadis provided backing vocals.
 There was a large book on stage that Kalomira stepped out of when singing the lyric "an open book".
-At the same moment, Kalomira changed her outfit from a pink dress into a silver mini-skirt.
+At the same moment, Kalomira who wore a dark pink dress, revealed her second outfit which was a silver shorter dress.
 "Secret Combination" finished first, receiving 156 points and securing a spot in the final.